ARMmbed/mbed-os-5-docs/docs/api/networkinterfaces/networkinterface.md

 For network status changes, the API is specified in [Network status](network-status.html) section.
 Being portable means that your application only communicates after `NSAPI_STATUS_GLOBAL_UP` is received and tries to reconnect the network if `NSAPI_STATUS_DISCONNECTED` is received without calling `NetworkInterface::disconnect()`.

+### Using multiple network interfaces

+In Mbed OS, applications usually use just one network interface at a time, and most APIs are designed to work with such assumption.
+With few limitations, applications are able to operate more than one NetworkInterface.
+In Mbed OS, there are two build in IP stacks and numerous external IP stacks provided by modules.
+Refer to [Architecture:IP networking](reference/ip-networking.html) section for explanation of how different stacks are integrated into Mbed OS.

+When using two network interfaces where both are operating on different IP stacks, they can work independently, as there is no common data paths.
+Such example can be application that uses on-board Ethernet interface and any of the external WiFi modules.

+When using two network interfaces where both use the same IP stacks, there are limitations.
+Both IP stacks, LwIP and Nanostack, are build using assumption that there is only one active interface.
+For the Mbed OS 5.12, the LwIP routing core was modified to support multiple active interfaces, but it has its own limitations as well.
+When you have more than one active interfaces in LwIP, only one is the default, which all the outgoing traffic flows through.
+If you need to force the traffic to only one of the interface, you need to use `Socket::setsockopt(NSAPI_SOCKET, NSAPI_BIND_TO_DEVICE, <interface name>, <interface name length>)` to bind the socket into one interface.
+Interface name can get fetched from `NetworkInterface::get_interface_name()` call.

+Another, more common, case is where only one of the interface is active at a time.
+In this case, there is no need for `Socket::setsockopt()` if another interface is brought down as there is only one route option.
+This works when LwIP is used, but not verified with Nanostack as it is used only on specific use cases. like mesh routing.

 ### Asynchronous operation